 Founder and Owner of Yoga on Main I am simply here to share my passion for yoga with others.
 I first stumbled into a power yoga class about 12 years ago as a way to compliment my marathon training and have been hooked ever since.
 I have fallen in love with the transformative benefits that comes with such a physically demanding practice.

 I completed my first power yoga training with Amazing Yoga.
 I then went on to deepen my own personal practice and enhance my knowledge by completing South Hills Power Yoga Teacher Training.
-I am a certified Baptiste Power Yoga instructor with several trainings from the Baptiste Institute and am currently working on receiving my 500 RYT certification.
+I am a certified Baptiste Power Yoga instructor with several trainings from the Baptiste Institute and have completed 500 hours of professional yoga teacher training

 When I’m not on my mat I am a wife and SAHM to my daughters Adalynn and Teagan.
 I am both humbled and honored to be able to share this beautiful and life changing practice with you.